kesarion/mangadlapp/README.md

 # mangadlapp
-A client application for mangafox.me.
-Allows searching for and downloading manga available on the website.
+A cross-platform graphical application for mangafox.me.
+Allows users to search, browse and download content available on the website.

 ---